xmlui-org/xmlui-mcp/README.md

 - [Library Usage](#library-usage)
 - [API Reference](#api-reference)

-## Prerequisites

-### Automatic Mode (Recommended)

-**No prerequisites needed!** The server will automatically download the latest XMLUI repository from GitHub if no directory is specified.
+In order to be able to search XMLUI documentation and source code, the server will automatically download the latest XMLUI repository from GitHub.
 The repository is cached in:

 - **Linux**: `$XDG_CACHE_HOME/xmlui/xmlui-mcp` or `~/.cache/xmlui/xmlui-mcp`
 - **macOS**: `~/Library/Caches/xmlui/xmlui-mcp`